This page contains detailed information on the profile and career of Simone Padoin, Juventus midfielder

 |Italian Super Cup||2012|

 Simone Padoin, a hard-working and technically gifted midfielder, began his career with the Atalanta youth academy.
-He was part of the club’s successful Primavera Coppa Italia victory before moving on to continue his development with Vicenza.
-Padoin was given a chance to shine in Serie B, and made his professional debut in 2003.
+He was part of the club’s successful Primavera Coppa Italia victory before moving on to continue his development with Vicenza, where he made his professional debut in 2003.

-His consistent performances, which had already enabled him to work his way up through Italian Under-19, Under-20 and Under-21 sides, were combined with a versatility that enabled him to also operate as a defender.
+His consistent performances, which had already enabled him to work his way up through Italian Under-19, Under-20 and Under-21 sides, were combined with a versatility that saw him operate as a defender.

-The 29-year-old was frequently used as a left-back in Vicenza, before returning to his midfield role following a move back to Bergamo in 2007.
-He was already familiar with Serie A and cemented his place in the Atalanta starting line-up.
+The 30-year-old was frequently used as a left-back in Vicenza, before returning to his midfield role following a move back to Bergamo in 2007, cementing his place in the starting line-up in the process.

 Padoin’s first contact with the Bianconeri came in 2010 when he took part in the club’s pre-season tour in the United States and Canada.
 Yet he would have to wait another 18 months to seal his dream switch.

-This came in January 2012, and 18 months later Simone was celebrating two successive Scudetto-Super Cup doubles, having always provided an important contribution whenever called upon by Antonio Conte.
+This came in January 2012, and 18 months later Simone was celebrating two successive Scudetto-Super Cup doubles, having always provided an important contribution whenever called upon.